ucan-wg/invocation/README.md

 }
 ```

-# 9 Prior Art
+# 5 Prior Art

 [ucanto RPC] from [DAG House] is a production system that uses UCAN as the basis for an RPC layer.

 The [Capability Transport Protocol (CapTP)] is one of the most influential object-capability systems, and forms the basis for much of the rest of the items on this list.

-The [Object Capability Network (OCapN)] protocol extends CapTP with a generalized networking layer.
+The Object Capability Network ([OCapN]) protocol extends [CapTP] with a generalized networking layer.
 It has implementations from the [Spritely Institute] and [Agoric].
 At time of writing, it is in the process of being standardized.

-[Electronic Rights Transfer Protocol (ERTP)] builds on top of CapTP for blockchain & digital asset use cases.
+[Electronic Rights Transfer Protocol (ERTP)] builds on top of [CapTP] concepts for blockchain & digital asset use cases.

-[Cap 'n Proto RPC] is an influential RPC framework [based on concepts from CapTP].
+[Cap 'n Proto RPC] is an influential RPC framework based on concepts from [CapTP].

-# 10 Acknowledgements
+# 6 Acknowledgements

-Many thanks to [Mark Miller] for his [pioneering work] on [capability systems].
+Many thanks to [Mark Miller] for his [trail blazing work][erights] on [capability systems].

 Many thanks to [Luke Marsen] and [Simon Worthington] for their feedback on invocation model from their work on [Bacalhau] and [IPVM].